 Within his personal injury practice Liam has developed a particular specialism in the field of stress at work, a niche area in which he continues to develop as a specialist.
 His practice is predominantly Claimant focused.
 Liam is frequently involved in stress at work claims from an early advisory stage through to the conclusion of the litigation process providing detailed specialist advice and representation in Court at every stage of the litigation process in claims often exceeding £100,000 in value.
 He is experienced in dealing not only with the legal and procedural issues that arise in such cases, but also the practical ones including dealing with clients who are often still suffering from the effects of psychiatric injuries.

 Liam has a varied practice in the field of clinical negligence with a focus on representing Claimants.
 His experience covers actions against NHS trusts, the Ambulance services, private practitioners and international disputes involving practitioners providing negligent care in foreign jurisdictions.

 He is often instructed in claims resulting in deformity and scarring and as a result, is experienced and aware of not only the legal complexities, and also the sensitivity needed in such cases.
 A growing aspect of his practice which deals with secondary victim claims for bereaved and traumatised family members and this is an area that he is keen to expand his practise in.

-Liam has gathered particular experience of cases where injunctive relief, including spring board relief is sought often arising from the theft, or supposed theft of confidential data.
-He often works closely with companies who have suffered the loss, or theft of data bases.
+Liam has gathered particular experience of cases where injunctive relief, including springboard relief is sought often arising from the theft, or supposed theft of confidential data.
+He often works closely with companies who have suffered the loss, or theft of databases.
 As a result of this he is experienced in freezing orders, spring board injunctions and other forms of interim relief.
 He always strives to provide not only sound legal advice, but tactical and commercial advice that has an immediate and practical impact